19 Fascinating Ruins in Mexico You Need to Visit in 2025

 2. Tlatelolco and the Plaza de las 3 Culturas, Mexico City

-Situated about a 30-minute walk north of Templo Mayor, Tlatelolco was the second most important city in the Aztec Empire.
-Where Tenochtitlan was the spiritual and religious heart, Tlatelolco was the center of commerce, the ‘Wall Street’ of the Aztec world.
+Tenochtitlan was the spiritual and religious heart, and Tlatelolco was the center of commerce, the ‘Wall Street’ of the Aztec world.
 The main market was the busiest in the Empire, with around 25,000 visitors coming to trade goods every day.

-After the Spanish conquest in 1521, the Spanish tore down the temple and used the stones to build their own church on the same spot.
+Following their conquest in 1521, the Spanish demolished the temple and used the stones to construct their own church on the same site.

 The site is about the same size as Templo Mayor but doesn’t have a museum.
 A visit should take you no more than an hour or two.

-Visit Tlatelolco, Teotihuacan, and the Shrine of Guadalupe on a full-day tour from Mexico City!
+Tlatelolco, Teotihuacan, and the Shrine of Guadalupe: Visit these otherworldly ruins on a full-day tour from Mexico City!
+Click here to use the full-day Tour that I did.

 3. Teotihuacan, Estado de Mexico